 An ongoing tradition at North Texas is to bring major jazz figures to campus to perform and interact with students.
 This is achieved through four means – the Annual Fall Concert (since 1959), the Jazz Lecture Series (since 1982), the Gomez International Artist Endowment residency (since 1995), and the various instrumental clubs organized by UNT students.
 The list of legendary jazz artists (performers, composers, and scholars) who have shared their music and experience with North Texas students and faculty is formidable.
 Bringing this wealth of information to Denton is a key element in the success of the North Texas jazz program.

 The jazz studies degree program at North Texas began in 1946 under Dr. Gene Hall (’47–’59), gained national recognition under Dr. Leon Breeden (’59–’81), and achieved international renown under Neil Slater (’81–’08).
 The One O’Clock Lab Band’s tradition of excellence continued under Steve Wiest (’08–’14) and Jay Saunders (’14–’16), and is now under the skillful leadership of Alan Baylock.
-The UNT jazz faculty, chaired by Dr. John Murphy since 2008, is the foundation of the North Texas jazz studies division.
-Eighteen full-time faculty members provide UNT jazz studies students with an educational environment unparalleled among university programs.
+The UNT jazz faculty, chaired by Rob Parton, is the foundation of the North Texas jazz studies division.
+Seventeen full-time faculty members provide UNT jazz studies students with an educational environment unparalleled among university programs.